 The first drinking kefir was made by the inhabitants of the Black Caucasus Mountains in Russia, thousands of years ago.
 They became so well-known for their long and healthy lives that the Russian government sent an armed party into the mountains to bring ten pounds of the kefir grains back, as the mountain folk were disinclined to share.
 All real kefir grains today descend from those original Russian grains.

 In 1908 scientist Elie Metchnikoff, known as ‘the father of natural immunity’ won a Nobel prize for his work with kefir.
-Fast-forwarding to modern day, in 2017 Dr. Michael Moseley performed the first NHS humans trials with kefir on the BBC 2 television show ‘Trust Me I’m a Doctor,’ finding that kefir was the most powerful of all probiotic foods available today.
+Fast-forwarding to modern-day, in 2017 Dr. Michael Moseley performed the first NHS humans trials with kefir on the BBC 2 television show ‘Trust Me I’m a Doctor,’.
+The study involved 30 volunteers, split into three groups, who drank either a probiotic drink, a fermented drink or ate a prebiotic diet.
+Measured across four weeks, the study revealed that kefir was the most powerful of all probiotic foods available today for gut health.

 Kefir tastes and smells tart and tangy, and is compared to tasting like ‘fizzy feta.’
 A fermented food, kefir is like natural yoghurt; you can smell the fermentation when you inhale – sharp and fresh!
 The active ingredient in the kefir producing the taste is butyric acid, which is that beneficial for your immune system you can purchase it as a food supplement.
 Butyric acid creates the flavour in parmesan cheese, so that will give you an idea of the sharpness of the flavour.